nvaken/panda.js-plugins/README.md

 # Panda.js plugins

+Official repository for [Panda.js](http://www.pandajs.net) plugins.

 ## Contribute

-To add your own Panda.js plugin here, please create new pull request with new folder for your plugin.
+To add your own plugin here, please create Pull Request with new folder for your plugin.